Cone length and Lusternik-Schnirelmann category in rational homotopy: Lie models of spaces

 Let us notice that the existence of a decomposition of length $k$ for the differential $\partial$ is not an invariant up to isomorphism (\cite{LemaireSigrist}).
 For instance, let $(L,\partial)=(\L(a,b,e,f),\partial)$ with $|a|=1$, $|b|=3$, $|e|=4$, $|f|=6$ with $\partial a=\partial e=0$, $\partial b=[a,a]$, $\partial f=[a,e]+[a,[a,b]]$.
 A decomposition for $\partial$ is of length 3 but the substitution of generators $e'=e+[a,b]$ brings a decomposition of length~2.

 \begin{remark} The inequalities

 are sufficient for the determination of the LS-category of our examples.
 Note however that a transcription of LS-category in \dgl exists in \cite[Section 7.2]{ST1}.
-To be complete, mention also the existence of an extension of the representation in complete~\dgl of non-simply connected spaces in \cite{BFMT}.
+To be complete, mention also the existence of an extension of the representation in complete~\dgl of non-simply connected spaces in \cite{BFMT}. \end{remark}

-If the rational homotopy groups of $X\in\cS_{2}$ are finitely generated, an algebraization in terms of commutative differential graded algebras (cdga) is provided by D. Sullivan (\cite{Sullivan}).
+\begin{remark} Let $X$ be a simply connected simplicial set, with finite dimensional rational homotopy groups.
+An algebraization of $X$ in terms of commutative differential graded algebras (cdga) is provided by D. Sullivan (\cite{Sullivan}) who also introduces a realization functor transforming a cdga $(A,d_{A})$ into a simplicial set $\langle A,d_{A}\rangle$.
+If $A= \land V$ is a free commutative graded algebra over a graded vector space $V=\oplus_{i\geq 2}V^i$ with $\dim V^i<\infty$ and if the differential $d_A$ is decomposable, then there is a dualization between the vector space $V$ and the homotopy groups of the realization $\langle \land V,d\rangle$.

 Transcriptions of LS-category and cone-length of spaces in terms of Sullivan models already exist; they are respectively due to Y. F\'elix and S. Halperin (\cite{FH1}), and O. Cornea (\cite{Octav1}).
 Note also that K. Hess has greatly simplified the determination of the LS-category with cdga's (\cite{Kath}) by reducing its characterization to morphisms of ad'hoc module maps. \end{remark}